-GAS Statement 66.
-This Statement amends Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, by removing the provision that limits fund-based reporting of a state and local government's risk financing activities to the general fund and the internal service fund type.
-As a result, governments would base their decisions about governmental fund type usage for risk financing activities on the definitions in Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.

-This Statement also amends Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, by modifying the specific guidance on accounting for (1) operating lease payments that vary from a straight-line basis, (2) the difference between the initial investment (purchase price) and the principal amount of a purchased loan or group of loans, and (3) servicing fees related to mortgage loans that are sold when the stated service fee rate differs significantly from a current (normal) servicing fee rate.
-These changes result in guidance that is consistent with the requirements in Statement No. 48, Sales and Pledges of Receivables and Future Revenues and Intra-Entity Transfers of Assets and Future Revenues, respectively.
+Under GASB Statement No. 66, governments would base their decisions about governmental fund type usage for risk financing activities on the definitions in GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+This Statement modifies the specific guidance on accounting for operating lease payments that vary from a straight-line basis, the difference between the initial investment and the principal amount of a purchased loan or group of loans, and servicing fees related to mortgage loans that are sold when the stated service fee rate differs significantly from a current servicing fee rate.

-The provisions of both Statements are effective for periods beginning after December 15, 2012.
-The Water Authority is evaluating the effects of the adoption of this statement on its financial statements.
+The provisions of Statements No. 65 and 66 are effective for periods beginning after December 15, 2012.
+The Water Authority chose the early adoption of the GASB Statements No. 65 and 66 and accordingly restated the prior period financial statements presented.